pivot-access-ltd/bma-offline-docs/src/maas-cli-tutorial-5236.md

 <!-- "MAAS Zero to Sixty" -->

-Let's install MAAS and get some machines up and running, using the MAAS CLI.
+Let's get some machines up and running, using the MAAS CLI.
+If you haven't installed MAAS yet, you can [follow these instructions](/t/how-to-install-maas/5128) first.

-## Loggins into MAAS
+## Logging into MAAS

-The first step is logging in.
-In the CLI, that's a two-stepper:
+In the CLI, logging in is a two-stepper:

 ```nohighlight
 sudo maas apikey --username=admin > api-key-file